Macro feature to configure model dimensions

 Dim swTargetModel As SldWorks.ModelDoc2

-Set swTargetModel = Model
+Set swTargetModel = model

 Dim swCurComp As SldWorks.Component2